scssyworks/silkrouter/migration.md

 );
 ```

-# Removed features like "no match" and "cache"
+# Dropped features like "no match" and "cache"

 Silkrouter v4 shipped with a `noMatch` operator that invoked a handler only when none of the other handlers matched.
 The purpose of this operator was to provide a flexible way to render a 404 page when no route matched.
 We soon realized that this approach did not scale well.
 As more routes were attached, the router had to keep track of all of them.
 Here's a simple implementation of `noMatch` in v6: